Talen Maples

-Jon-Talen Maples (born November 20, 1998) is an American professional soccer player who plays as a defender for New Mexico United in USL Championship.
+Jon-Talen Maples (born November 20, 1998) is an American professional soccer player who plays as a defender for Colorado Springs Switchbacks in USL Championship.

 College

 In 2017, he attended Southern Methodist University, playing for the Mustangs soccer team.
 He scored his first goal on September 15 against Loyola.
 In his freshman season, he was named to the American Athletic Conference All-Rookie Team.
 In 2018, he was named an AAC First Team All-Conference and Third Team All Region, and to the AAC All-Academic Team in 2018 and 2019.
 He missed most of the 2019 season due to a torn ACL and meniscus injury as well as the 2020 season, which was cancelled due to the COVID-19 pandemic.

 Club career

 In 2018, he played for Premier Development League club Brazos Valley Cavalry.

 He was drafted 72nd overall by Toronto FC in the 2021 MLS SuperDraft.
 He signed with their second team, Toronto FC II of USL League One, on May 5, 2021.
 He made his debut for Toronto FC II on May 22, 2021, against North Texas SC.
 He scored his first goal on October 1 against North Carolina FC.
 He attended the first team's 2022 training camp.

 In February 2022, he signed with MLS Next Pro club Houston Dynamo 2.
 Serving as team captain, he helped Dynamo 2 to record ten clean sheets and finish the season tied for the fewest goals conceded in the league and was named to the MLS Next Pro Best XI at the end of the season.

 In February 2024, Maples signed with New Mexico United in the USL Championship.
 Following the 2024 season, Maples was named New Mexico United team MVP and Newcomer of the Year.

+In January 2026, Maples joined Colorado Springs Switchbacks FC on a transfer and signed a multi-year contract through the 2028 season.